ruslanmv/How-to-run-Gradio-on-SageMaker-Notebook/README.md

 In particular we will create an application that will create a **video from a text** by using one of the amazing techniques to generation of images from a text by using **DALL-E**.

+I

+The video that I am interested to create is about the **The Hare & the Tortoise** and the  **Selfish Giant**, I am going to create a WebApplication that will create from the text a video story based on the experienced that the machine learning model has.

-**DALL-E**  is machine learning models developed by OpenAI to generate digital images from  natural language descriptions.
+The model that I will consider is the **DALL-E**  , it is machine learning models developed by OpenAI to generate digital images from  natural language descriptions.
 Let me mention that there is now a new  version called **DALL-E 2**   which is designed  to generate more realistic images at higher resolutions that "can combine concepts, attributes, and styles

 <img src="assets/images/posts/README/dalle2.jpg" alt="dalle2" style="zoom:50%;" />